Technical Diving Instructor Profile

 - BSAC Nationally Qualified Instructor

-- 10+ years exclusively diving sidemount to trimix and advanced overhead levels
+- 12+ years exclusively diving sidemount at trimix and advanced overhead levels

-Why Do You Need To Know About Your Technical Instructor?
+Why Do You Need To Know About Your Technical Diving Course Instructor?

-Technical and sidemount training is exploding in popularity in recent years – and that means there’s a lot of inexperienced sidemount and technical diving instructors who are ‘jumping on the band-wagon’ to offer training courses in specialist and advanced diving activities that they have little personal passion, or history of experience, in enjoying for themselves.
+Technical and sidemount courses are exploding in popularity in recent years – and that means there’s a lot of inexperienced sidemount and technical diving instructors who are ‘jumping on the band-wagon’ to offer training courses in specialist and advanced diving activities that they actually have little personal passion, or history of experience, in enjoying for themselves.

-It might surprise you to know that some agencies will certify sidemount instructors with as little as 4 days/8 dives of sidemount experience!
-A similar situation is true with technical diving instructors – where agencies are allowing recreational instructors, with no previous technical experience to ‘fast-track’ from course-to-course into technical diving instructor, or even instructor-trainer responsibilities.
+It might surprise you to know that some dive training agencies will certify sidemount instructors with as little as 4 days/8 dives of sidemount experience!
+A similar situation is true with technical diving instructors; where agencies are allowing recreational instructors, with no previous technical experience to ‘fast-track’ from course-to-course into technical diving instructor, or even instructor-trainer responsibilities.

 Inexperienced or ‘zero-to-hero’ wreck, sidemount or technical diving instructors might charge less for training, but rarely provide true value for money to their students.
 When it comes to advanced and specialist diving courses – you tend to get exactly what you pay for..